 This is a post out of the 31 Days of Morning Circles.
 You can find the main page for this series here.

-Before we get into specific activities you can do in the morning circle, the building blocks need to be in place first.
-Today, we’ll talk about location.
+Before we get into specific activities you can do in the morning circle, let’s get the building blocks in place first.
+Here, we’ll talk about location.

-Where in your home can you set-up and execute the morning circle successfully for your disabled child?
+Where can you set up and execute the morning circle successfully for a neurodivergent/disabled child?

-Ideally, morning circles can take place just about anywhere in the home.
-However, with the increase in technology in homes today, I suggest finding a spot that is not close to a television or a computer.
-All small handheld devices should be put away unless you are using them as part of the circle (such as for communication purposes or to teach a new skill).
+Morning circles can take place just about anywhere.
+However, with the increase in technology, I suggest finding a spot that is not close to a television or a computer.
+Small handheld devices should be put away unless you are using them as part of the circle (such as for communication purposes or to teach a new skill).

 Listed below are some suggestions for where you can hold a morning circle.
 They are meant to inspire or trigger an idea for you.
-You will know where the best spot will be based on the floor plan of your home.
-You should at least have some space for you and each of your children—with a little extra wiggle room for each person.
+You will know where the best spot is.
+You should at least have some space for you and each of the children—with a little extra wiggle room for each person.

-- outdoors on a porch, or on a blanket in the grass
+- Outdoors on a porch, or on a blanket on the grass

-- in a play tent (children with special needs often enjoy an enclosed, secure space)
+- In a play tent (some children enjoy an enclosed, secure space)

-- a nook your child already loves to be in
+- A nook the child already loves to be in

 Tip for morning circle location set-up

 When first starting the gathering, aim to hold it in the same place over an extended period of time.
-Your child will begin to internalize the transition from what you were doing before the circle to this special activity simply by you going to sit in that spot.
+The child will begin to internalize the transition from what you were doing before the circle to this special activity simply by moving to that spot.

-If your child is resistant to join you at first, begin with the opening activity in that spot just the same.
-Even if your child is moving about in other parts of the house, you are making a direct statement that this new activity is going to happen daily and it’s going to start in the place where you are sitting.
+If the child is resistant to joining you at first, begin with the opening activity in that spot just the same.
+Even if the child is moving about in other parts of the house, you are suggesting this new activity is going to happen daily and it’s going to start in the place where you are sitting.
 Do this for several days in a row, even if you feel silly doing it alone.

-Eventually, you can move to join your child where he is, but you will find that before you do that, he will be joining you.
+Eventually, you can move to join the child where they are, but you will find that before you do that, they likely will be joining you!

-Posts on adaptations for positioning as well as some additional adaptations for execution can be found on days 4 and 6, respectively.
-For now, take a walk around your home to find the perfect spot for your morning circle.
+Posts on adaptations for positioning as well as some additional adaptations for execution can be found on day 4 and day 6, respectively.
+For now, take a walk around your space to find the perfect spot for your morning circle.

-Where do you hold morning circle?
+Where do you hold the morning circle?
 If you haven’t started yet, did you find the perfect spot?
-Share your idea below so that we can all be inspired by your space selection.